fabric8io/fabric8/docs/console.md

 ## Console

-The Console is based on the [hawtio project](http://hawt.io/) and provides a rich HTML5 based web application for working with Kubernetes and the underlying containers reusing the various [hawtio plugins](http://hawt.io/plugins/index.html).
+The Fabric8 Console provides a rich HTML5 web application for working with [Kubernetes](http://kubernetes.io/).
+The front end code is based on the [hawtio project](http://hawt.io/) which supports Kubernetes and reuses the various [hawtio plugins](http://hawt.io/plugins/index.html).

 ### Getting Started

-The console has a number of tabs that let you look around Kubernetes.
+The console has a number of tabs that let you work with the various Kubernetes resources.
 We'll highlight the main ones you 'll need to use:

 #### Controllers